 Vegan Gluten Free Christmas Pudding

-This mouth watering vegan Christmas pudding recipe is sure to impress your guests this Christmas.
+This mouth watering vegan Christmas pudding recipe from the Raw Chocolate Co. will impress your guests, whatever their dietary needs this Christmas.
 If you want to make it alcohol free, just use apple juice instead of rum or brandy.

 - 1/2 cup goji berries

 - 1/4 cup brandy, rum or a mixture of both

 - 1 cup avocado (about 1 large avocado blended until very smooth)